-Warning When Туре Fresh water level low Fresh Tank <25% With pump turned on and fresh water level low (less than 25% full) Only available when an on- Message on screen and 60 second audible beep board tank is fitted Waste water level full Waste Tank Full With pump turned on and waste water level full.
-Only available when an on- board tank is fitted Message on screen and 60 second audible beep Leisure battery voltage low L Battery Low With control panel power on and leisure battery selected (as active battery) and the voltage level falls below 10V Message on screen and 60 second audible beep.
+Warning When Туре Fresh water level low Fresh Tank <25% With pump turned on and fresh water level low (less than 25% full) Only available when an on- board tank is fitted Message on screen and 60 second audible beep Waste water level full Waste Tank Full With pump turned on and waste water level full.
+Only available when an onboard tank is fitted Message on screen and 60 second audible beep Leisure battery voltage low L Battery Low With control panel power on and leisure battery selected (as active battery) and the voltage level falls below 10V Message on screen and 60 second audible beep.
 Leisure battery voltage very low L Battery Very Low With control panel power on and leisure battery selected (as active battery) and the voltage level is below 9V Message on screen and 60 second audible beep.
-If no action taken after 30 seconds, then the system will switch the power off to prevent severe discharge of the battery Note: This is an emergency cut off level to protect the battery from severe damage.
+If no action taken after 30 seconds, then the system will switch the power off to prevent severe discharge of the battery () Note: This is an emergency cut off level to protect the battery from severe damage.
 You should not rely on this cut off level during normal operation, but manage your power consumption to a discharge level of 11.5V or above.
 This cut off only applies to power drawn from the battery by the leisure equipment that is controlled by the control panel power switch; it will not protect the battery from discharge by permanently connected equipment.

 Warning When Туре Leisure battery voltage high L Battery Too High With control panel power on or off and leisure battery is selected (as active battery) and the voltage level rises above 15V Message on screen and repeated beeps from the control panel.
 The power is automatically turned off.
 The beeping will not stop until the fault is cleared.
-Vehicle battery warnings If the vehicle battery is selected then similar warnings to those d the vehicle battery.
-The vehicle 10.9V escribed above are applied to Engine Running When the engine is started the system power will be turned off Message on screen stating 'engine running'.
+Vehicle battery warnings then similar warnings to those d If the vehicle battery is selected instead of the leisure battery, then similar warnings to those described above are applied to the vehicle battery.
+The vehicle battery low warning level is 10.9V Engine running Engine Running When the engine is started the system power will be turned off Message on screen stating 'engine running'.
 Step extended Engine Run Step Out Step extended and engine started Step jammed or obstructed Message on screen and warning buzzer Mains lead (hook-up cable) still connected / plugged in Mains Lead Connected When the engine is started and the mains cable is still plugged in and the charger is switched on Message on screen and repeated beeps from the control panel.
 The beeping will not stop until the hook-up lead is removed.
 Heating system When set to control the heating system, the EC970 control panel will show related heating system warnings, which will include the error number and error description Message on screen and 60 second audible beep.
 Additional descriptive information is available when using the Swift Command App.
 Refrigerator / Fridge Freezer When set to control the refrigerator, the EC970 control panel will show related warnings which will include the error number and error description Message on screen and 60 second audible beep.
 Additional descriptive information is available when using the Swift Command App.